BBVA/kapow/docs/source/examples/index.rst

 How to Execute Two Processes in Parallel
 ++++++++++++++++++++++++++++++++++++++++

-We want to :samp:`ping` two machines parallel. *Kapow!* gets IPs from query
+We want to :samp:`ping` two machines parallel.  *Kapow!* can get IPs from query
 params:

 .. code-block:: console